Esri/resource-proxy/README.md

 ## Issues

-Found a bug?
-Check out previously logged [Issues](https://github.com/Esri/resource-proxy/issues) and/or our [FAQ](FAQ.md).
-If you don't see what you're looking for, feel free to submit a [new issue](https://github.com/Esri/resource-proxy/issues/new).
+Found a bug or have a question?
+Check out the [SUPPORT](https://github.com/Esri/resource-proxy/blob/master/SUPPORT.md) information page.

 ## License